-Pre-preliminary hearing arraignments for all in-custody defendants charged in felony matters will occur in the Martinez Court.
+Pre-preliminary hearing arraignments for all in-custody defendants charged in felony matters will occur in the Martinez arraignment department.
 Out of custody felony arraignments will occur in the location where the case is venued.
-All felony matters shall be directly assigned to a criminal department judge for all purposes at the time of arraignment or by written notice within 2 court days of the arraignment.
+All felony matters shall be directly assigned to a criminal department judge for all purposes at the time of arraignment.
 The Presiding Judge may delegate to the judicial officer conducting arraignments the authority to make the assignment as determined by the assignment criteria, including consideration of court resources, or the direction of the Presiding Judge.
 The assigned judge will oversee the case for purposes through and including trial as resources permit pursuant to Rule 4.12.

-(Rule 4.11 revised 1/1/22)
+(Rule 4.11 revised 1/1/24)